 - 3 Conclusion

-Guide to resolve Can’t Create a HomeGroup on Windows 10
+Guide to resolving Can’t Create a HomeGroup on Windows 10

-Although the reason behind the error can’t create homegroup Windows 10, one of the following ways will help you resolve it completely.
+Although the reason behind the error is that you can’t create a homegroup Windows 10, one of the following ways will help you resolve it completely.

 Run the Homepage Troubleshooter